-(q) Emeritus Permits allow the vehicle to be parked any time

-during the day or evening in any space designated as a permit parking area, except spaces marked as reserved or otherwise restricted.
-The Emeritus Permit may not be used by any other persons, or member of the Emeritus household while employed or attending classes at the University, in lieu of purchasing a temporary, term or yearly permit.
+(p) Emeritus and VIP permits allow the vehicle to be parked any time during the day or evening in any space designated as a permit parking area, except spaces marked as reserved or otherwise restricted No other persons may use the Emeritus or VIP permit, including members of the individuals household who are employed or attending classes at the university.
+An exception will be made for the spouse of an Emeritus permit holder if the Emeritus faculty is deceased.